alberand/Blog/content/missing-efi-entry.md

 grubx64.efi
 ```

-Handy commands:

-- `cls` clears screen
-- `map` lists all devices
-- `ls` lists directory content
-- `BLK15` goes into this device
-- `cd dir` go to the directory

 Typing `BLK15:\EFI\EFI\grub\grubx64.efi` will boot you into the grub and
 then into your system. **Note!** this path can be completely different for you.
 For example, mine is actually `BLK15:\EFI\NixOS-boot\grubx64.efi`.

-To find out which one is correct - run it to boot.
-When you find the path which
+To find out which one is correct - run it.
+When you find the path which boots
-boots into your system - this is the one.
+into your system - this is the one.

 # Creating EFI entry to make it permanent